-Steps Power Mode Unlock Mode Park Unlock Mode1 Off 1 Apply the parking brake.
-Make sure the shift lever is in $[\mathbf{P}]^{1}$ .
-2 Set the power mode to ON.
+Ctops Power Mode Unlock Mode Park Unlock Mode ^{2} 011 Steps To unlock driver's door1 To unlock all doors To unlock driver's door1 To unlock all doors Off 1 Apply the parking brake.
+Make sure the shift lever is in P ^{2} .
+2 Set the power mode to O Set the power mode to ON.
 3 The driver's door must be closed at this stage.
 Open the driver's door.
-4 The transmission is taken out of $[\mathbf{P}]$ with the brake pedal depressed . - 5 Press and hold the left side of the master door lock switch on the driver's door.
-You will hear a click more than five seconds elapsed.
-6 Release the switch.
-7 Move the shift lever to $\mathbf{P}^{1}$ .
-8 Push the ENGINE START/STOP button once without the Customization is completed. out depressing the brake pedal within 20 seconds.
+4 The transmission is taken pedal depressed 2 . out of P with the brake - 5 Press and hold the left sid elapsed. le of the master door lock switch on the driver's doo r.
+You will hear a click m ore than five seconds